 The VHO is highly valued by Okurase and nearby communities.
 Since the onset of the VHO, over 10,000 patients have benefitted.

-To date we have not had the funds to provide dental care and have a goal to try to include dentistry.
+To date we have not had the resources needed to provide dental care and have a goal to try to include dentistry.

 How You Can Help

 There are many ways you can help support the Village Health Outreach Program this year: